 Compared to the rest of the New York City market, the Upper Manhattan region has higher rates, and you'll need to make a great offer to be in this hot submarket.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Construction is the dominant industry in this region.
+Construction is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Upper Manhattan folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.